rajdyp/my-study-deck/kubernetes/kubernetes.md

 - cotainer runtime

 ## Namespaces
-- Mechanism for isolating groups of resources within a single cluster (virtual cluster)
+- Mechanism for isolating groups of resources within a single cluster (virtual cluster).
-- To access service in another namespace
+- To access service in another namespace.
-  - Add namespace name to the service name
+  - Add namespace name to the service name.
     ```yaml
     apiVersion: v1
     kind: ConfigMap